 Mr. Mrozek received a bachelor of science degree in accountancy with honors from the University of Illinois and is a certified public accountant, on inactive status.

-Mr. Mrozek is a director of Advanced Disposal Services, Inc.
+Mr. Mrozek formerly served as a director of Advanced Disposal Services, Inc. and G&K Services Inc.